제품군모든 제품 보기

 In the new Ansys Foundations and Integrations series of webinars, we will explore the fundamental concepts and capabilities behind workflows in the Ansys EMA3D family of products and how they provide unique solutions for some of the most difficult problems in EM simulation today.

-EMA3D Cable will be the centerpiece of the second webinar on September 22, with the simulator exercising its numerical solver strengths in electromagnetic interference (EMI)/electromagnetic compatibility (EMC) modeling and simulation, as well as demonstrating how its integrations with tools such as Ansys Discovery and Ansys HFSS facilitate multiphysics solutions for EMC design efforts.
+EMA3D Cable will be the centerpiece of the second webinar, with the simulator exercising its numerical solver strengths in electromagnetic interference (EMI)/electromagnetic compatibility (EMC) modeling and simulation, as well as demonstrating how its integrations with tools such as Ansys Discovery and Ansys HFSS facilitate multiphysics solutions for EMC design efforts.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.